 Orlando Hernández, president of the Cuban Chamber of Commerce said that the purpose for the Cuban presence at the ExpoCenter Fair is to find new markets in Russia to receive Cuban exports.

-Sectors with a presence at the Cuba in Russia fair include not only the agro-industry, food and beverages industries, but also Cultural products and services, Pharmaceuticals, Medical Equipment and Services, Tourism, Science, Construction, Technology and the Environment, Mining, Foreign direct investment opportunities, and joint ventures projects from Cuba’s Portfolio of Investment Opportunities.
+Sectors with a presence at the Cuba in Russia fair include not only the agro-industry, food and beverages industries, but also Cultural products and services, i want to order tramadol Pharmaceuticals, Medical Equipment and Services, Tourism, Science, Construction, Technology and the Environment, Mining, Foreign direct investment opportunities, and joint ventures projects from Cuba’s Portfolio of Investment Opportunities.

 Cuba is also seeking a greater presence of Russia in investment projects on the Island.
 Hernández stated relations with Russia are of vital strategic importance for Cuba from the trade perspective.